News

 • Importance: Strong grammar and vocabulary are essential for clear and effective writing.

-• Action: Enhance your grammar skills and expand your vocabulary, especially in medical terminology.
+• Action: Enhance your grammar and vocabulary, especially in medical terminology.

 6. Use Appropriate Language